Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-More recently work has begun to focus on highly magnetized disk configurations, for which some modes of the MRI may be suppressed, as a possible explanation for certain spectral states in low-mass X-ray binaries, particularly the low/hard state \cite{barrio_03} (see \S \ref{section:SpectralStates} for more on the spectral states of black hole accretion disks).
-A highly magnetized state could come about as a result of a thermal instability in an initially hot, thick, weakly-magnetized disk \cite{machida_06,fragile_09a}.
-Machida, Nakamura, and Matsumoto \cite{machida_06} simulated this process for an optically thin disk, assuming bremsstrahlung cooling and pseudo-Newtonian gravity.
+Recently, work has begun to focus on highly magnetized disk configurations, for which some modes of the MRI may be suppressed.
+One motivation is that these might provide an alternate explanation for the Low/Hard state~\cite{barrio_03} (Section~\ref{section:SpectralStates}).

+One way a highly magnetized state could come about is as a result of a thermal instability in an initially hot, thick, weakly-magnetized disk~\cite{machida_06,fragile_09a}.
+Machida and collaborators~\cite{machida_06} simulated this process for an optically thin disk, assuming bremsstrahlung cooling and pseudo-Newtonian gravity.
 They found that, indeed, the densest inner regions of the disk collapse down to a cool, thin, magnetically-supported structure.
-Fragile and Meier \cite{fragile_09a} extended these results to include more cooling processes, adding inverse Compton and syncrhotron, and evolving the disk using a general relativistic MHD code.
-Some of their results are shown in Figure \ref{figure:fragile09}. \epubtkImage{??.png}{ }
+Fragile and Meier~\cite{fragile_09a} extended these results by including more cooling processes and using a general relativistic MHD code.